GabrieleStrano/Foundation-of-Probability-and-statistics-Project/README.md

 # Foundation-of-Probability-and-statistics-Project
-Project work for Foundation and probability of statistics.
-Data Science degree.
+Project work for Foundation and probability of statistics. \
+Data Science degree.\
+R language.